Thairo Estrada Player Props: Giants vs. Dodgers

 Thairo Estrada At The Plate

-- Among the qualifying batters in baseball, he ranks 17th in batting average, 41st in on-base percentage, and 53rd in slugging.
+- Among the qualifying hitters in MLB play, he ranks 37th in batting average, 84th in on-base percentage, and 82nd in slugging.

-- In 87.5% of his eight games this season, Estrada has picked up at least one hit.
-He's also had four multi-hit games.

-- He has hit a long ball in one of eight games, and in 2.9% of his plate appearances.
+- He has hit a long ball in one of nine games, and in 2.6% of his plate appearances.

-- He has scored in three of eight games (37.5%), including multiple runs twice.
+- In three games this season (33.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.